gbenroscience/layman/README.md

 content without having to create additional xml files, or having to learn the syntax of android xml.
 In **_layman_**, no new xml files are created.

+**_layman_** has 2 files that you may choose from, as they do basically the same thing.
+1. layman.js
+2. layman-extra.js

+   Both files have the functionality of constraint layouts, but layman-extra.js adds some capability of generating backgrounds for divs and other html elements, provides custom elements(TextBox) that work better with the wrap_content specification than the native spans and paragraph tags of html among others.

+This extra functionality means that layman-extra.js is larger than layman.js.

+Henceforth, where we refer to `layman.js`, we are referring to either file, except where otherwise specified.

 Modular design has also been added, with the addition of client-side includes for `tags > 0.1.1`.

 #### NOTE: